Details

 Left sandhi:

-The affix is normally additive, but there are a efw examples where this affix seems to have elided a preceding /ə/ when used on true ə-stems.
+The affix is normally additive, but there are a few examples where this affix seems to have elided a preceding /ə/ when used on true ə-stems.
 However, this behaviour is likely not productive nowadays.

 Right sandhi:

 Instead of using the conventional intransitive participle V{ðuq}N, this affix instead uses the morpheme {uq}, thus giving the nominal form -tooq, 'one with a big/many N'.
+See N{tuuq}N for this construction.

 Meanings and examples